Superb surfaces through expert METAL POLISHING of steel, stainless steel, brass, aluminium

-Metal Polishing can be an essential part of the preparation for plating or painting a metal item (depending on the outcome required).
-Polishing is often complemented by other pre-treatment processing such as metal stripping (e.g. removal of old plating, paint or rust), vapour degreasing (to remove oil and grease), surface repairs, welding, soldering, bead blasting, surface rebuilding, or various other treatments.
-Metal preparation can be critical to the success of any metal finishing project.
-The range of pre-treatments we do at A Class are designed to enable optimum quality and are carried out by a team of very skilled operators with many years of experience.
+Good finished product quality is largely the result of good metal polishers.
+Restoration metal polishing of car and bike parts, is complemented by other pre-treatment processes including metal stripping (e.g. removal of old plating, paint or rust), vapour degreasing (to remove oil and grease), surface repairs, welding, soldering, bead blasting, surface rebuilding, or various other treatments.
+Metal preparation and polishing before plating is critical to the success of any re-chroming or other metal re-finishing project.
+The range of pre-treatments we do at A Class are carried out by a team of very skilled metal polishers and finishers, with many years of experience.

-Great quality outcomes from A Class' polishing projects come from many years of experience and skills using a variety of tools, processes and materials.
-A polishing project will typically begin with a suitable level of grinding of the surface followed by a series of polishing or buffing steps using progressively less coarse abrasives or polishing compounds until the required depth and shine is achieved.
+Great quality outcomes from A Class’ polishing projects come from many years of experience and skills using a variety of tools, processes and materials.
+Our metal polishers typically begin the process with a suitable level of grinding, followed by a series of polishing or buffing steps, using progressively less coarse abrasives or polishing compounds until the required depth and shine is achieved.

-Items that are polished 'only' will result in surfaces that are easier to maintain or clean for a period of time however most raw polished surfaces (i.e. not plated or painted afterwards) will require a level of ongoing maintenance.
+Items that are ‘polished only’ will result in surfaces that are easier to maintain or clean for a period of time however most raw polished surfaces (i.e. not plated, oiled, lacquered or painted afterwards) will require a level of ongoing maintenance to prevent rust, tarnishing or staining.

 Most metals and alloys are polish-able.
 This includes brass, steel, stainless steel, cast metal, aluminium, alloys and copper.
 However varying results will be achieved from each material type depending on its nature and condition.
 Polishing of moulded ABS plastics is not required prior to plating.

-Be sure to provide clear instructions to your metal finisher regarding which surfaces of your product are seen or hidden.
-Because polishing is a labour intensive activity, cost can be saved by focussing the main polishing attention on 'seen' surfaces.
-It will also be necessary to be as clear as possible about the sort of surface quality you expect in the finished product because polishing is one of those treatments that "the more you do the better it looks" but can become very costly for you if overdone.
-For each product and desired outcome there is an optimum level of pre–treatment.
-A good metal finishing or polishing adviser can help you find it.
+So our polishers don’t overdo it, (so we can keep your costs down) it’s good to let us know which surfaces of your product are seen or hidden.
+Because polishing is a labour intensive activity, cost can be saved by focussing the main polishing attention on ‘seen’ surfaces.
+Be as clear as possible about the sort of surface quality you expect in the finished product because polishing is one of those treatments that “the more you do the better it looks” but can become very costly for you if overdone.
+For each product, and desired outcome, there is an optimum level of pre–treatment.
+Of course, a good metal polisher (and we have a few of those 🙂 will be more efficient from the get-go.